 The only disadvantage of a direct bank is depositing the money.
 Most Germans use direct banks as their second or third bank and therefore do not need to deposit cash as they can transfer money from their other accounts.
 But in your case, as your first bank, you probably need to deposit cash.
-Therefore following is the short list of direct banks which enable cash deposit and online account opening.
+(Update March’20 – this year I discovered and have been happily using Transferwise * (* = Partnerlink – from now on will be shown as *)- You can transfer money easily and it is much cheaper than transfering directly from your local bank) Therefore following is the short list of direct banks which enable cash deposit and online account opening.
 They all do video identification (proving that you are the person you claim to be and your identification document is real) so you can do everything from your home and online.
 (Otherwise you would have to go to post and let the post employee identify you and send your documents):

-The four direct banks where you can open an account online and where you can deposit cash:
+The five direct banks where you can open an account online and where you can deposit cash:

 N26 * is the new age bank with the new age banking experience.
 It is loved by the international community.
 They have an English website and support team who helps you in English.
 They have a great mobile app which sends you Push notifications for every transaction.
 You can manage all your settings through the mobile app such as activating/ deactivating online credit card transactions, withdrawals, usage of your credit card abroad or setting up daily limits for payments.
 You get a Mastercard with your account for free (the account is for free too) .
 You can deposit cash to your account in supermarkets like Rewe and Penny.
-100 Euro deposit monthly is free of charge.
-The only disadvantage is that you pay 1,5% fee for cash deposits over 100 Euro.
-If you are an employee and get most of your income through money transfers that should not be a big issue.
 And you can literally open your account and get your account details in 8 minutes*!

 Comdirect* is the direct bank of Commerzbank.
 The advantage of it is that you can deposit cash at the ATMs and branches of Commerzbank.
-I’ve been using Comdirect since some years and have been happy with it.
-The advantage of comdirect is the online investment/trading functions.
-If you are an invester/ trader, check out Comdirect*.
+I’ve been using Comdirect since some years and have been very happy with it.
+The advantage of comdirect is the online investment/trading functions, free Visa card and free cash withdrawals all over the world.
+If you are a traveller, interested in investing or trading, check out Comdirect*

-ING-DiBa is the online bank of ING.
+ING is an online bank I’ve been using since quite some time.
 It is easy to use and comes with a free credit card.
 As Comdirect, ING-DiBa is also a leading online bank in the matters of investing and trading.
 The cash deposit can be done at the branches of Reisebank with a minimum amount of 1.000 Euro for free.
-You can open an account at ING-Diba online.
+You can open an account at ING online.

 To summarise, I really would recommend opening an account in one (or more) more of these online banks where you can open your account online very quickly, you don’t pay any fee for account management and you have the freedom to manage all your transactions online.